GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ..
 Error::

   - The first frame contains all the quakes when none of them should be plotted.
-I must use gmt events instead.
+I must use \:gmt-module:`events` instead.

 3.3.3.
 The events module
 ^^^^^^^^^^^^^^^^^^^^^^^^

-..
-I can plot symbols in a movie using the :gmt-module:`plot` module but they will appear on all frames.

 In the previous figure, I use the :gmt-module:`plot` module to draw the symbols.
 This results that the symbols appear on all frames.
-If I want to plot quakes as they occur, I have to use the :gmt-module:`events` instead.
+However if I want to plot quakes as they unfold, them I have to use the :gmt-module:`events` instead.
-This allows to plot them as they unfold.

 ..
 For this, it has to be used used in conjunction with :gmt-module:`movie`.
 ..
 This module is typically used in conjunction with :gmt-module:`movie` where is used to call events over a time-sequence and thus plot symbols as the events unfold.